ryley-o/OpenCryptoTax/README.md

 # OpenCryptoTax
 Free, open source software to potentially help crypto users when preparing their taxes.
->Absolutely No Guarantee of accuracy is included with this software.
+>Absolutely NO guarantee of accuracy is included with this software or documentation.
+>
+>Absolutely NO Tax or financial advice is included in this software or documentation.
+>
->Absolutely No Guarantee that software follows US or any other country's
+>Absolutely NO information that this software gives as examples of tax calculation to help comply with US or any other country's
->tax laws is included with this software.
+>tax laws is shall be considered tax or financial advice whatsoever.
+>
+TLDR: Discuss everything with your accountant and don't trust this software to do anything.

 ### USE AT YOUR OWN RISK!

 ## Overview
-This repository is a custom software solution used to track/document/define taxes owed on assets such as cryptocurrency.
+This repository is a custom software solution used to help track/document/define relevant parameters related to taxes owed on assets such as cryptocurrency.

 ## Assumptions
 FIFO rules are used.
-Details such as properly including fees in basis prices, "selling" assets used to pay fees (e.g. pay gas fees in ETH) are all properly followed.
+Details such as properly including fees in basis prices, "selling" assets used to pay fees (e.g. pay gas fees in ETH) are all intended to be properly followed.

 ## Getting Started